snendev/bevy-reactive-blueprints/README.md

 It is worth noting that the intention is _not_ to encourage frequently editing blueprint types in the application.
 Blueprints are best used for spawning and saving scenes or for development contexts.

 In particular, this crate is used well alongside [`bevy_editor_pls`](https://github.com/jakobhellermann/bevy_editor_pls) so that the various "object kinds" in a given application can be spawned and manipulated using the blueprints.
 An example is provided in the `examples` directory.
-Scene files can also strictly save Blueprint components, minimizing the amount of data stored. ([`iyes_scene_tools`](https://github.com/IyesGames/iyes_scene_tools) is useful here, but an example is not provided yet.)
+Scene files can also strictly save Blueprint components, minimizing the amount of data stored.

 ## Usage